Babble-Stream-Integrations/node-style-guide/Readme.md

 # Node.js Style Guide

 This is a guide for writing consistent and aesthetically pleasing node.js code.
-It is inspired by what is popular within the community, and flavored with some personal opinions.
+It is inspired by what is popular within the community, flavored with some personal opinions and slightly adjusted by the Babble dev team.

 There is a .jshintrc which enforces these rules as closely as possible.
 You can either use that and adjust it, or use